robertwenquan/nyu-course-assignment/big-data-analytics/cache-camelot-final/README.md

 ## Big Data Analytics Final Project

+### TODO
+* A graph about the caching architecture, which part is the game, which part is the caching, which part is the data generation
+* Data generation flow chart, including data prepare, filtering, map, reduce, database loading
+* Query service flow, for web UI, and game UI

 ### Introduction

 Mini Camelot is a simplified version of a board game Camelot.
 It has white and black players on each side of the game canvass.
 Each player has to follow specific moving rules to move their own pieces.
 In order to maximize the game success rate, artificial intelligence algorism is used in evaluating the optimal moving strategy.
 However, the calculating time, a.k.a thinking time of the robot player, takes seconds with moderate evaluation level.
 In this project I am trying to eliminate the thinking time for this Mini Camelot game to an unnoticable level, by pre-calculating the gaming results on Amazon EMR (Elastic Map Reduce) service and store them on local MongoDB for fast cached result query.
 The design of the data format transformation, as well as how the map-reduce is implemented are elaborated.
 To evaluate the impact of this proposed idea, a benchmark is designed to compare the performance with and without the cache.
 Lastly the further opportunites of this idea is discussed.
 For more details about the camelot game, you can refer to http://en.wikipedia.org/wiki/Camelot_(board_game) or http://www.iggamecenter.com/info/en/camelot.html